Cholera in the African setting: What is it? Who gets it? How to treat and prevent it

 • Over populated peri-urban slums with poor public health infrastructure.

-Who gets cholera?
+Who gets Cholera?

 Humans are the only animal affected by cholera.